 - Personal damages

-With nearly three decades of legal experience, board certification by the New Jersey Supreme Court, peer recognition by Super Lawyers* and a history of successful litigation, our attorney, John S. Hoyt, can aggressively pursue fair and complete compensation on your behalf.
+With nearly three decades of legal experience, board certification by the New Jersey Supreme Court, peer recognition by Super Lawyers* and a history of successful litigation, our attorney, John S. Hoyt III, can aggressively pursue fair and complete compensation on your behalf.

 Put A Top Lawyer To Work For You

 Schedule a free initial consultation with our office today to find out where you stand.
 If we can help, we will waste no time going to work in your personal injury, medical malpractice or wrongful death case.
 Contact us online or by phone at 973-292-2299.

 *New Jersey Super Lawyers is based on a statewide survey of lawyers.
 Those eligible to participate include lawyers who have been in practice for at least five years.